-I guess everyone knows the story of Mulan, where Hua Mulan goes into the army to replace her ailing Father as a female disguised as a male, and rising up the ranks to become a commanding officer.
+I guess everyone knows the story of Mulan, where Hua Mulan goes into the army to replace her ailing Father as a female disguised as a male, and rises up the ranks to become a commanding officer.

 I recognised some of the cast instantly, most notably:

-- Vicki Zhao (赵薇) who played Mulan.
+- Vicki Zhao (赵薇) played Mulan.
 She was previously in the two Red Cliff movies both of which were awesome.

-- Aloys Chen (陳坤) who played Wen Tai.
+- Aloys Chen (陳坤) played Wen Tai.
 He was previously in The Rise of Phoenixes, a Chinese drama on Netflix.

-- Hu Jun (胡军) who played Men Du.
+- Hu Jun (胡军) played Men Du.
 We previously watched him in the first season of Ever Night.

 So, a really impressive cast list.